vexed-owl/bountiful-bounties/README.md

 # bountiful-bounties
-Tweaks and Compatability for Bountiful and several mods.
+Tweaks and Compatibility for Bountiful and several mods.